witcherxz/SDP_Interface/README.md

 Once the Interface is up and running, you can access it through your web browser by going to [http://localhost:5000/](http://localhost:5000/).
 You can access the backend documentation by going to [http://localhost:8000/docs/](http://localhost:8000/docs/).

+make sure your connected to the robot router `AhmedBinMajid` WiFi